-And is that something you ever spoke to him about?

-So, first of all myself, Mr. Haynes and Mr. O'Donoghue would have partaken in that activity, and we all recognised that that was a problem and we raised that with Martina Corrigan, because it meant that when you saw these patients that you were essentially starting from scratch.
-So that meant that the time that you required in clinic to see that patient was greater than perhaps a straightforward review.
-So that was raised with Martina.

-19 with Martina

-It was also raised with Mr. O'Brien in the departmental meetings, and when, I think was Mr. Haynes raised the particular issue on the particular day, the necessity to have a clinic letter dictated and available in the chart for every patient, and Mr. O'Brien perversely expressed the view, perversely from my perspective, the view that it wasn't necessary to dictate on every patient, that he knew what was going on and he didn't have to write to the GP.
+1 things: either it hadn't been dictated or it hadn't 2 been typed.
+So you could at that time, in the early 3 2010s, you could check on our system called Patient 4 Centre, because that's where the letters would have 5 went to.
+So you would open Patient Centre and you 12:39 6 would check was there was any correspondence.
+And if 7 there wasn't any correspondence on Patient Centre, then 8 it was quite clear that it hadn't been dictated or 9 typed, one of those two things.
+10 152 Q. And is that something you ever spoke to him about?
+12:40 11 Α. So, first of all myself, Mr. Haynes and Mr. O'Donoghue 12 would have partaken in that activity, and we all 13 recognised that that was a problem and we raised that 14 with Martina Corrigan, because it meant that when you 15 saw these patients that you were essentially starting 12:40 16 from scratch.
+So that meant that the time that you 17 required in clinic to see that patient was greater than 18 perhaps a straightforward review.
+So that was raised 19 with Martina.
+20 12:40 21 It was also raised with Mr. O'Brien in the departmental 22 meetings, and when, I think was Mr. Haynes raised the 23 particular issue on the particular day, the necessity 24 to have a clinic letter dictated and available in the 25 chart for every patient, and Mr. O'Brien perversely 12:40 26 expressed the view, perversely from my perspective, the 27 view that it wasn't necessary to dictate on every 28 patient, that he knew what was going on and he didn't 29 have to write to the GP.
 I just couldn't get my head